-Nagaland, Switzerland of the East India, is blessed with a rich cultural heritage which is being passed on to the generations, unamalgamated by modernisation.
-Nagaland is the land of 16 tribes, each owns and follow unique culture, languages, custom and rituals.
+Nagaland-the-Switzerland of the East India is blessed with a rich cultural heritage which is being passed on to the generations, unamalgamated by modernization.
+Nagaland is the land of 16 tribes, each owns and follows unique culture, languages, custom and rituals.
 Even tribes have their own set of festivities.
-The festival which brings all tribes under one roof is the Hornbill festival.
+But the one festival that brings all tribes under one roof is the Hornbill festival.

 Importance of Hornbill festival for Nagaland Tourism

-Though the state bird of Nagaland is Blyth’s tragopan, an endangered spice of the pheasant but the colourful Indian Hornbill, is part of the folklore of almost all tribes of Nagaland.
+Though the state bird of Nagaland is Blyth’s tragopan which is an endangered species of the pheasant but the colorful Indian Hornbill is part of the folklore of almost all tribes of Nagaland.

 Hornbill was commonly found half a century ago in the state.
-Unfortunately, their numbers thinned down drastically, leaving only one alive hornbill today!
+But unfortunately, their numbers have thinned down drastically, leaving only one alive hornbill today!
 The only known Great Hornbill alive today in Nagaland is named ‘Julie’ which is kept at the State’s Zoo, Nagaland Zoological Park.

 History of Hornbill Festival

-Celebrations of the festival start on 1st December, commemorating status of statehood on this day.
-This festival is a perfect melange of cultural richness and diversity, comprise of ten days long celebration which usually culminates at 10 December.
-One of the largest festivals of the state, it is celebrated with full enthusiasm, traditional music, handicraft, folk dance and songs and games.
-Festival highlights include Traditional Naga Morungs Exhibition and sale of arts and crafts, food Stalls, herbal medicine stalls, flower shows and sales, fashion shows, Beauty Contest, traditional Archery, Naga wrestling and indigenous Games.
+Hornbill festival is one of the biggest festivals of the state celebrated with full enthusiasm.
+Traditional music, handicraft, folk dance and songs and games are organized in the festival.
+Festival highlights include Traditional Naga Morungs, exhibition and sale of arts and crafts, food Stalls, herbal medicine stalls, flower shows and sales, fashion shows, Beauty Contest, traditional Archery, Naga wrestling and indigenous Games.

 Evenings are made lively by the thrilling Hornbill National Rock Concert, participated by bands from all over the country and abroad.
 This is followed by the amazing Night Market in the town.
 But the most remarkable event at the festival is Naga chilly eating competition and pork eating festival which draws a lot of crowds and evokes much fanfare and excitement.